 The historian argues that there are numerous reports of British and Irish nationals that travelled to and from East Asia during the 13th and 14th centuries, but also of Mongol envoys (Tartars) visiting England and a case of a Turkic/Chinese Christian monk who went as an emissary to Europe around that time, to name a few known cases of fascinating voyages.

 Despite frequent scepticism that surrounds such “surprising finds”, Dr. Green brings out a number of interesting arguments that support the theory of this coin being a true medieval discovery.
-Should this ever be disproved, the research and logic behind her arguments undeniably allowed us to travel back in time into this captivating era of conquests, expeditions and international commerce demonstrating the central role that currency, and cash, play in human exchanges – both in the past and in the present.
+Should this ever be disproved, the research and logic behind her arguments undeniably allowed us to travel back in time into this captivating era of conquests, expeditions and international commerce demonstrating the central role that currency, and Money in physical form such as banknotes and coins.
+More, play in human exchanges – both in the past and in the present.

 To read Dr. Caitlin Green’s full article, please click here.